-Snow has not completely disappeared and you begin to assess the damage of the cold season on your entire property.
+May 8, 2018 - After a very rainy second half of April and beginning of May, you begin to assess the damages of the cold season on your entire property.
 Of course, you first check the structure of your house to make sure it survived well.
 Arm yourself with caulking to seal around pipes and vents where joints may have cracked during Winter.
 This will block out the potential invaders.

 Voles, Shrews, and Moles

 You see grass piles and trails on the lawn?
 This damage was done by voles under the snow cover.
+Voles are small rodents that can do harm to small trees and shrubs by chewing on the bark.
 By the time you see this damage, let’s gamble that they are already back in their Summer habitat from where they migrated for the Winter season.
 Often they are accompanied by shrews, small insectivores with pointed snouts.
 Shrews move the earth to the surface in search of insect larvae.
 If you live near a stream or little creek, moles can complete the threesome and a single mole can do quite a lot of damage.
 These 3 species can be captured using multiple-catch traps.

 In mid-May, solitary bees will be observed, especially in the sunny embankments of sandy soils.
 They are harmless and are not attracted to humans at all.
 They dig their nests in the ground to build a cell in which they will deposit food for their offspring after having laid there.